Wretched (death metal band): History

 On March 1 on YouTube, the band premiered the first single from Son of Perdition, entitled "Repeat...
 The End Is Near".
 The video shows both guitarists Steven and John playing the song along with guitar tabs being presented on the side, encouraging the guitar playing community to submit guitar covers of the song.

 Son of Perdition was released on March 29, and it scanned 836 copies in its opening weekend.
 The album got positive reviews, and the band released "Dilated Disappointment" as the single, with an accompanying music video.
 Wretched was going on tour with King Conquer, followed by a 3 Inches of Blood tour later this summer.
 John Vail was replaced by his predecessor Joel Moore.

 Their fourth studio album Cannibal was released June 10, 2014 through Victory Records.
 The album stream premiered exclusively with Decibel Magazine on June 9.
 The album was met with extremely positive reviews.
 Paulo Maniaco from Metal Temple labelled Cannibal a "masterpiece", giving the album a perfect 10/10, stating: WRETCHED have managed to give us an awesome album, Death Metal at its best, but still with a different edge.
 I could experiment touches of Thrash Metal and a bit of Black and Gothic as well.
 More or less a mix of HAVOK, KATAKLYSM, CANNIBAL CORPSE, EXODUS, and DISSECTION, all mixed in a blender and served on golden plates, an excellent work.

 Wretched performed at the 2014 Rockstar Energy Drink Mayhem Festival for the entirety of the tour, playing on the Victory Records stage.
 Beginning November 26, 2014 Wretched toured the United States with Battlecross and War of Ages.

+On July 20, 2023, the band announced they had signed with Metal Blade Records with new music "on the horizon", and that former vocalist Billy Powers had rejoined the band.

+On August 6, 2025, the band announced that their fifth album, Decay, would be released on October 17, and also released the title track as the album's first single.